-Before boys, friends were my first love.
-I fantasized about friendships like the ones in Sex in The City and Girlfriends.
-I knew they weren’t perfect, but our love would trump all evil and we were eternally joined by the hips and tits.
-Unfortunately, as most of you may have experienced at least once, life doesn’t often work that way.
+Before I knew boys existed, friends were my first love.
+I fantasized about having friendships like the ones I saw on shows like Sex and The City and Girlfriends.
+I knew they weren’t perfect, but our love would trump all evil and we’d be eternally joined by the hips and tits.
+Unfortunately, as most of you may have experienced at least once, life rarely works that way.
 One day you suddenly find yourself trying to figure out how to heal a broken heart when the friendship that you thought would continue in the retirement home falls apart.
-You realize that you won’t be drinking soup together because you’re toothless, writing friendship poems or using a measuring tape to measure how far one another’s tits have sagged because it’s over.
+You realize that you won’t be drinking soup together because you’re toothless, writing friendship poems, or using a measuring tape to see how far one another’s tits have sagged because it’s over.

 The Importance of Friendships

 Now you know I love me some research and statistics so I had to see what the people who have dedicated their lives to being nosey and inquisitive AF (sorry, I like to abbreviate my profanity because science says smart people use vile words but the Jesus in me says it’s unladylike) have to say about the importance of friendship.
 Look at highlights of what I found below.

 A journal titled Personal Relationships recently researched the importance of friendship using over 270,000 people in nearly 100 countries.
 They found that the older people get, the more important friends are to them.
 This probably explains why my mom is hard down trying to be my bestie right now.
 I guess old age is making her forget all those times she told me she wasn’t my friend.
 So, why are you trying to be my friend now Suzy??
 I hope she’s not reading this.
 If so — just kidding, I love you girl!

 Strong Friendships Are Good for Your Wellbeing